Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Results

-Additionally, we find that the mass fraction profile of the outflow is strongly dependent on the parameters we explore within our simulation set.
-Figure \ref{fig:massfrac} shows the cumulative mass fraction (CMF) profile of the gas and dust at $t\sim t_{\rm acc}$ for simulations with maximum grain-size $\grainsizemax \sim 0.1 \micron$, and average column density $\rm N_H \sim 10^{24}\text{cm}^{-2}$, $\rm N_H \sim 10^{24}\text{cm}^{-2}$, and $\rm N_H \sim 10^{26}\text{cm}^{-2}$.
-Both the dust and gas show a similar profile, however, the fluid is not perfectly coupled with the gas ``lagging'' behind the dust.
-We note that the separation between the gas and dust increases with increasing grain-size and decreasing density as predicted in Equation \ref{eq:streaming}.
+Additionally, we find that the cumulative mass fraction (CMF) profile of the outflow strongly depends on the parameters we explore within our simulation set.
+As depicted in Figure \ref{fig:massfrac}, we present the CMF profile of the gas and dust at $t\sim t_{\rm acc}$ for different simulations.
+To demonstrate the effects of varying column densities, the top panel shows the results for simulations with maximum grain size $\grainsizemax \sim 0.1 \micron$, and average column density $\rm N_H \sim 10^{22}\text{cm}^{-2}$, $\rm N_H \sim 10^{24}\text{cm}^{-2}$ and $\rm N_H \sim 10^{26}\text{cm}^{-2}$.
+Meanwhile, to show the grain size dependence, the bottom panel displays the CMF profile for simulations with an average column density of $\rm N_H \sim 10^{24}\text{cm}^{-2}$ and maximum grain sizes of $\grainsizemax \sim 0.01 \micron$, $\grainsizemax \sim 0.1 \micron$, and $\grainsizemax \sim 1 \micron$.
+Although the gas and dust have similar CMF profiles, the fluid is not perfectly coupled, with the gas ``lagging'' behind the dust.
+This lagging effect increases with increasing grain size and decreasing density as predicted in Equation \ref{eq:streaming}.
 In our runs with higher column densities ($\rm N_H \sim 10^{25} - 10^{26} \rm cm^{-2}$), the two plots roughly overlap as the fluid becomes closer to a perfectly coupled fluid on large scales.
+To measure the impact of imperfect coupling between gas and dust, we analyze the cumulative mass fractions of the gas compared to the dust at $t = t_{\rm acc}$.
+By comparing the height range that encompasses 25-75\% of the dust to the corresponding gas mass within that range, we can quantify this effect.
+Our findings show that, on average, the dusty gas can successfully eject around 70-90\% of the gas present.
+This implies that the torus is not a static or constant structure, but rather subject to substantial variations over time.
+If a high luminosity state persists for a sufficient duration to drive a wind, it is anticipated that the torus would disappear.
+This aligns with the receding torus framework as proposed in \cite{lawrence1991relative, simpson2005luminosity, hoenig2007active}.